lkesteloot/unsong/unsong.md

 And for just a second, the Drug Lord was distracted.

 And in that second, Jane unraveled the kabbalistic knots, broke apart the MANES, used the aleph to mean divinity, twisted the M into a W into a vav, and got V’NES.
-“And a miracle…”
+“And a miracle...”

 And a miracle occurred.
 Her sword glowed white with holy fire, she plunged it into the Drug Lord, and it struck true.
 Not a killing blow.
 But a disabling one.
 The cactus-man sunk to his knees.